ZeMingoh233/LasMonjas/README.md

 **Additional Ability Notes:**
 - Can make tasks to disguise himself but won't count for the tasks progress.
-- When a player dies, a sound will be played only for Devourer, indicanting him there's a body somewhere.
+- When a player dies, a sound will be played only for Devourer, indicating him there's a body somewhere.
 - He can't devour if he's dead.
 - He can't be in the same game as Joker, Role Thief, Pyromaniac and Treasure Hunter.